 Can I fit nutritional studies in my already busy life?

-The CNM course has been designed with busy professionals in mind – the majority of our students are looking at change in career and already have busy work and home lives.
+CNM’s nutrition courses have been designed with busy professionals in mind – the majority of our students are looking at a change in career and already have busy work and home lives.
 Our experienced course consultants are available to discuss your particular work/life balance and recommend the schedule to best suit you.
 Contact one of our course consultants to discuss your study options on 01342 410505 or email email@example.com.

 What can a qualification in Nutritional Therapy lead to?